HannimalCrackers/DHUM_73000/007_workinprogress.md

 &nbsp;
 * How to custom split columns in the Data Source pane in Tableau

 &nbsp;
-* Challenge: how to split caption string to get hashtags isolated
-    * Ok, got all hashtags split off and the hash character re-added but it probably took too many CALCs and it's adding hashtag characters to the empty fields as well.
-Not best use of time to keep going at this.
-Tabling (haha is that a pun?) and moving on.

-&nbsp;
 * **I used commands I didn't understand in Terminal to batch rename my images, even though it was scary.**